EpicEric/duper/duper_website/docs/spec.md

 Byte strings are similar to strings, but represent binary data.
 Like strings, they come in quoted or raw variants.

 **Quoted byte strings** start with the lowercase letter B immediately followed by a quotation mark `b"`, and end with a quotation mark `"`.
-The escape sequences are the same as quoted strings, although they are not required to form valid UTF-8 codepoints.
+The escape sequences are the same as in quoted strings, although they are not required to form valid UTF-8 codepoints.

 ```duper
 {